 Planning an Italian trip was more difficult than any of my other trips and much worse than I expected.
 And although I don’t normally use travel agents, this was one occasion where I thought that it would have saved me a lot of stress to use one.
 I had to draw up a to-do list, divide it into sub-lists and then work on the details.
 To be honest, it began feeling more like a chore and at some point I even wondered if it was worth the hassle.

-- Decide on the dates.
 We were going on a Mediterranean cruise leaving from Venice.
 These dates were fixed therefore the rest of the itinerary had to fit around that – and my children’s school holidays.

-- Book flights –this was the easy part.
+This was the easy part.
 Once we had decided on our dates, I did a search on Travelstart and found that Emirates had the best deal as they were having a sale.
 We then proceeded to book the flights although we did have to adjust the return date by a day or two in order to get a better deal.

 Italy has tons to offer and with the limited number of days we had available, we had to decide which cities we would be including in our trip.
 We decided to stay in Rome, Venice and Florence and included Pisa as a day trip from Florence.

 Booking.com kept on sending me messages to say that the cities I was travelling to were 60% (increased to 70% then 80%) booked on my dates.
 While there were still hotels to choose from, when you have to multiply the Euro prices by 15 and still find something decent, it doesn’t leave one with that many options.
 And although I normally prefer 4 or 5 stars, the prices were around R3000 a night for a 3-star hotel in Italy.
 In South Africa, comparable hotels would be around R1200.
 In the end, I had to make some decisions.
 I booked a night at the Rome Airport Hilton and the rest on Booking.com and Hotels.com - and they didn’t turn out too bad.

 Ascertain the best way to travel between the cities and book the transport connections.
 We decided to book the first two legs then buy the rest of the train tickets at the railway stations on the day we were travelling – as we wouldn’t have saved by buying them earlier.

 Work out the finer details of the itinerary.
 I used TripAdvisor to research the top activities and attractions in each city as well as the best method of booking for them.
 Then I had to book the ones that were necessary to book beforehand – such as Galleria degli Uffizi in Florence and the Vatican.

 Other things I had to do

 So, planning my Italian trip was a long and time-consuming process but in retrospect it was worth it as we came back with a treasure trove of memories.
 Although, it would have been wonderful to have a little more free time to unwind in between a jam-packed schedule.
 Then, we wouldn’t have been so exhausted by the end of our trip.
-For more about my Italian trip, click here.